Afraz496/fypafraz/README.md

 `$ cd My\ Implementations/` NB: This is easier with Tab Completion in terminal

-### Existing Implementationa
+### Existing Implementations

 There are 2 existing implementations and one of the focuses of this repo involves modifying them to improve their current performance.
 The 2 implementations are:

 - [Frodo](https://github.com/lwe-frodo/lwe-frodo)
 - [NewHope](https://github.com/tpoeppelmann/newhope)

-Further examinations on how these 2 pieces of software will be optimised will be found in the submodules in this repository.
+Further examinations on how these 2 pieces of software will be optimised will be found in the existing implementations folder in this repository.
+The submodules are attached with their commit hash (at the time) for guaranteeing a baseline from the modified version of the code.

 ### My Implementations